4dn-dcic/hic2cool/README.md

 ## Important

-* hic2cool currently supports Python 2.7 and Python 3.x. **Support for Python 2 will end upon its end of life on January 1st, 2020.** Visit [the official countdown clock](https://pythonclock.org/) for more information.
+* Starting from version 0.8.0, hic2cool no longer supports Python 2.7.

 * If you converted a hic file using a version of hic2cool lower than 0.5.0, please update your cooler file with the [new update function](#updating-hic2cool-coolers).